MaxDbll/horizontal_picker/README.md

 ## Usage and examples
 To use this package, just add the `HoritzontalPicker` widget to your widget tree.

-As a required parameter, you need to provide a list of items `HorizontalPickerItem` to be displayed in the picker.
+As required parameters, you need to provide a list of items `HorizontalPickerItem` to be displayed in the picker and a `onSelection` callback executed when an item is selected.